sgopalan98/Translational-Informatics-Services-coding-interview/Section_1/ANSWERS/ANSWER.md

 Number of Male (Gender = 1) patients over the age of 35, and with a BMI in the 3rd quartile have at least one missing genotype: 0

 ---

+## Question 4:

+The data used to answer Q3 and Q4 is saved as 'section1.csv'